Rushmitha22/SocketStudy/README.md

-# EXPERIMENT 1A.
-STUDY OF SOCKET PROGRAMMING :
+# EXPERIMENT 1A : STUDY OF SOCKET PROGRAMMING :
+## NAME : RUSHMITHA  R
+## REGISTRATION NUMBER : 212224040281

 ## AIM:
 To perform a study on Socket Programming